MartinBranns/NHL_Data_Analytics_Project/README.md

 - Look at the origin of players and find the best and worst performers.
 Here I'm not only refering the country of origin of players but an interesting variable to include to use as a focal point of analysis would be the youth league of players before they got drafted.
 Perhaps some players underperform expectations when drafted from certain leagues.
 Different youth leagues are going to have different strength of competition, so a player who put up 100 points in a weak youth league, might be a worse offensive producer than a player who put up 40 points in a more competitive league.
 This analysis could allow us to identify "hidden gems" of undervalued leagues, where players who come from these youth leagues tend to pan out and become NHL players at a higher rate than other leagues.

-## Future Plans
-When I find some time, I plan on doing a more extensive analysis featuring more draft classes with the purpose of comparing player performance for different positions between countries and would require a larger sample size in order to arrive at some statistical significance.